TRADE MARKETING DEFINITION

 Of course, there are a number of technological advancements that suit a more generous budget.

-Examples of high-budget trade show games incorporate virtual reality or augmented reality, such as this game from Synchronicity.
+Examples of high-budget trade show games incorporate virtual reality or augmented reality.

 Be sure to include a separate area where you can talk to your potential buyers and treat them with the TLC they deserve.